 Skill #2: Managing Emotions

 It’s critical for your child to learn how to manage his emotions appropriately as he matures.
-Managing your emotions means that it’s not OK to punch a hole in the wall because you’re angry; it’s not OK to curse at your dad because he took your iPod away.
+Managing your emotions means that it’s not OK to punch a hole in the wall because you’re angry; it’s not OK to curse at your dad because he took your phone away.
 Children need to learn that just because they feel bad or angry, it does not give them the right to hurt others.

 - Ask the Right Questions.
 If your child calls his little sister a nasty name, it’s your job to first sit down and ask, “What did you see going on that you thought you needed to do that?”
 Not, “How did you feel?” but “What was going on?”
 You’ll find that usually this type of behavior is generally self-centered.
 Perhaps your child’s little sister is getting more attention or she’s watching a show and he wants the TV, or she’s playing with the video games and he wants to play them.
 When your child does not know how to deal with that situation and he becomes nasty or abusive, it’s time for you to step in and put a stop to it.
 And I think you should very clearly state, “Just because you’re angry, it doesn’t give you the right to call your sister a nasty name.”
 That’s an important, direct way of teaching the skill of managing emotions.